bcc-code/casync-updater/README.md

 * "backupStore" (required only when backupIndex is set) is the path to the local backup casync store directory.
 * "dstPath" is the local directory path to be updated
 * "triggers" a list of paths and associated actions.
 When one of the specified "paths" (relative directory or file path) is updated, the list of "actions" is executed (shell commands).

+## To do
+- [ ] Save the server checksum to file to reduce bandwidth for client update checks (i.e. do not download the full index file to get the latest server checksum).
+- [ ] Secure backup store - prevent unintentional / malicious tampering with offline updates.
+(Ideas welcome)
+- [ ] Distribute casync-updater updates via CDN (and not directly from GitHub pages due to usage limits).